Rigellute/spotify-tui/README.md

 ## Limitations

 You need to have the official Spotify app open in order to play songs, but you can control all your devices with this app.

+## Usage

+When running `spotify-tui` press `?` to bring up a help menu that shows currently implemented key events and their actions.

 ## Roadmap